Rajeev5842/localrepo/README.md

-s is my local repo
+# This  is my local repo